jopemachine-arvis/arvis/documents/scriptfilter-description.md

 type: `boolean`

-Indicates if space is required after the command to execute it.
+default value: `true`

-If `withspace` is true, the action can only be run if space exists.
+If `withspace` is true, the command include the first white space.

+(So the first whitespace is excluded from the query)

+Set this value to false if you do not want to include first space in your query.

 ## running_subtext